sofiadetremiolles/hackathon11/README.md

-# hackathon11
+# hackathon
-Code for the DSBA Eleven Strategy Hackathon
+Code for the DSBA Eleven Strategy Hackathon Group 2

 # Marketing Campaign Planner (Proof of Concept)